kiarashsedghigh/Bench-CPU-GPU-PIR-Puzzle/README.md

 ## 📄 Paper Reference

-This repository contains the **reference implementation** of the cryptographic framework proposed in the paper:
+This repository contains the **benchmarking** of the cryptographic components used in the paper:

 > **QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience**
 > **Authors:** Saleh Darzi, Saif Eddine Nouma, Kiarash Sedghighadikolaei, Attila Altay Yavuz